ChildMindInstitute/mindlogger-backend/README.rst

       mongod &

-3. From the root of this repository, install and build Girder for Mindlogger.
+3. From the root of this repository, install and build Girder for MindLogger.

    .. code-block:: shell

       pip install -e .
       girder build

-4. Start Girder for Mindlogger.
+4. Start Girder for MindLogger.

    .. code-block:: shell